trevarj/gubar/README.md

 - [ ] Try to use channels to send click updates to a block instead of finding the block and updating manually (maybe)
 - [ ] Better error handling or assertions
+- [ ] Fix guix.scm to install with gnu-build-system so that we can install the script as a program with default configs, docs, etc.